JoseMonroyVillalobos/J.A.T.S/README.md

 ## Why Separate Versions?

 - Due to program space limitations on the drivetrain ESP32, the ESPNOW-based tracking system and the Bluetooth control system are maintained as separate versions.
+Bluetooth Version was used intially to test functionality and troubleshoot drivetrain.
+Final version only uses thee autonomous version.

 ## Getting Started